Skip to Content

-It doesn’t matter if the console is old, new, an Xbox, a PlayStation, etc. The game will boot all right even if the disk is kept together in the console for days or weeks.
+It doesn’t matter if the console is old, new, an Xbox, a PlayStation, etc. The game will boot all right even if the disc is kept together in the console for days or weeks.

 If using a PS5, the console’s optical drive, which isn’t the quietest component, could produce a constant noise, interrupting your gameplay.